Skip to main content

 Mistake #1: Speaking Different Languages

 According to famous playwright, critic, polemicist and political activist George Bernard Shaw, the single biggest problem with communication is the illusion that it has taken place.
-I have never agreed with an Irish playwright more fervently than when trying to talk to a team of sales reps and marketing people about leads.
+I have never agreed with an Irish playwright more fervently than when trying to talk to a team of reps and marketers about the definition of a sales lead vs. a marketing lead.

 There are a lot of reasons that conversation can go awry but the fundamental one is there are an alarming number of different definitions for “lead.”
 For example: